freetom/Microprocessor-RISC-MIPS-Core-Poc-Turing-Complete/README.md

 # Microprocessor-RISC-MIPS-Core-Poc-Turing-Complete
-Circuit of a microprocessor core with just the essential components that make it a turing complete machine
+Combinatory and Sequential Circuit of a microprocessor core with just the essential components that make it a turing complete machine

 The System is of RISC architecture and implement partially the MIPS assembly language to have all the needed instruction to do any computation.<br />